 What is egg freezing?

 There is a national trend for women to delay childbearing until the later reproductive years.
 A woman’s age strongly influences whether or not she will be able to conceive and women who delay childbearing may face infertility when they decide to get pregnant.
-The chance of a woman conceiving becomes more difficult after the age of 35 years and by age 45 years up to 99% of women may be infertile.
-Today, women have the option to take charge of their future fertility with elective egg freezing.
+The chance of a woman conceiving becomes more difficult after the age of 35; by the age of 45, up to 99% of women may be infertile.
+Today, women have the option to take charge of their future fertility with elective egg freezing (Oocyte Cryopreservation).

 Elective egg freezing can allow women who wish to delay childbearing a means of avoiding infertility.
 This is because the ability of a woman to get pregnant is based on the “age” of the egg rather than the “age” of the uterus.
 This is also the reason that older women can become pregnant more easily using eggs donated from younger women.
 Although the option for fertility preservation through egg freezing is a more recent development, in October 2012, the American Society of Reproductive Medicine (ASRM) declared that egg freezing no longer be considered an “experimental treatment” as implantation and pregnancy rates using frozen eggs are similar to pregnancy rates using fresh eggs.
 Egg freezing in today is a great comfort to the woman who may look back and regret not giving herself the possibility of having a child.